Dobos Torte, Hungarian origin cake

 - In the bowl of the KitchenAid or a stand mixer, add the eggs along with the sugar and salt.
 Beat, increasing progressively the speed without reaching the maximum, until reaching the rippon stage* (see in NOTES).

-- Begin to add the dry ingredients, little by little, to the whipped eggs.
-We will do it with enveloping movements helping us with a spatula.
+- Incorporate dry ingredients, little by little, with enveloping movements helping us with a spatula.

 - Finally, add the melted butter and integrate again with enveloping and soft movements.